In this latest chapter of Birds of Prey fanfiction, Sonya Blade confronts Seattle crime lord, China White.

 His partner flashed him a look of confusion.
 The listener addressed Sonya.
 “Mistress White wishes to speak to you.”

 The upper floor of the restaurant took up the entire level.
-The design was that of a sparring chamber suitable for training twenty or thirty people at a time.
+The design was of a sparring chamber suitable for training twenty or thirty people at a time.

 Ahead of them, Sonya looked at the source of her problems, the city’s problems, really: